 Between making that deadline for work, running household errands, and simply trying to keep up with family and friends, life can be stressful.
-Add in the news of the world and it can feel downright overwhelming.
+Add in the news of the world—hello, global pandemic—and it can feel downright overwhelming.

 Part of this could be that kids take their emotional cues from the adults in their lives (and if we’re stressed, they notice and think they should probably be stressed, too!).
 But part of it undoubtedly has to do with the fact that the world is an uncertain place, and as much as we may try to guard our children from the news, it’s both impossible and impractical to protect them entirely from many of the difficult, confusing, and sometimes simply upsetting conversations and events happening around us.
 And as older children start to learn more, it’s only natural for them to feel confused or stressed.
 We live in very complicated times!

-Whether you lace up your sneaks to hit the track, try out dance aerobics, or test out your moves on the soccer pitch, physical exercise helps your body release endorphins, which help counteract stress.
+Whether you lace up your sneaks and hit the track, have a dance party in your living room, or shoot some hoops in the driveway, physical exercise helps your body release endorphins, which help counteract stress.
 Plus, working out with a family member or a friend has been shown to make your bond a little stronger.
 Sweating it out never sounded so sweet.

 Taking deep breaths tells your brain it’s time to slow down and relax, while meditation has shown to help your brain release serotonin, a chemical messenger that helps elevate your mood and keep anxiety at bay.
 The best thing about these techniques is that they can be done absolutely anywhere, require zero equipment, and start helping immediately.